intervene-EU-H2020/synthetic_data/README.md

 ### Filepaths

 The `{chromosome}` and `{superpopulation}` wildcards can be specified in the filepath strings (some files actually require this).
-The program will substitute the corresponding given in the global parameters.
+The program will substitute the corresponding values given in the global parameters.

 The filepaths are divided into 4 subsections: